SUSE/machinery/docs/Inspection-of-yum-Repositories.md

 * Disadvantages:
   * You need to know the attribute's name

+You can find an example script below in the References section.

 ### Calling `yum-config-manager`
 * Advantages:
   * Lists all repo attributes (incl. defaults)